 Advances in technology present new opportunities for HR and L&D professionals.
 HR systems are becoming increasingly sophisticated, allowing more automated reporting, self-service options for employees and connections with other business systems.
 For L&D practitioners, digital learning platforms make collaboration and knowledge sharing across dispersed work force easier than ever.

-Practitioners need to consider how best to use emerging tools.
+Practitioners need to consider how best to use AI and automation as they continue to develop.
 This includes ethical considerations, as highlighted in the previous section, but also using technology to align with business and individual needs, and not just implemented for technology’s sake.